GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-1_orthographic-drawing.md

 ### Sections

 A **section** is like a plan, but the plane which cuts the building is vertical rather than horizontal, allowing us to look at the interior of the building "face on."
-This general point-of-view is in general very intuitive, especially for depicting people, and is commonplace in early two-dimensional representational art from around the world.
+This general point-of-view is in very intuitive, especially for depicting people, and is commonplace in early two-dimensional representational art from around the world.

 ![Book of the Dead](images/13-1/Book_of_the_Dead.jpg#img-full) *From the Book of the Dead of Hunefer, Egyptian, c.
 1275 BC.
 British Museum, London.*